williamayerst/kubernetes.upandrunning/README.md

 * `minikube start` launches the mini-kubernetes environment on a local machine.
 This must be run from the scame location your .minikube folder (i.e. home dir/drive) is located.
 * `minikube dashboard` launches Kubernetes UI
+* `minikube addons enable ingress` sets up an ingress controller (nginx) locally for use.
 * `curl $(minikube service ZZZ --url)` will curl the URL of the service ZZZ from your host machine

+*I have found that pulling images from remote repos into kubernetes that is deployed via minikube will often fail unless minikube is running in an adminstrative Powershell window!*

 ## KubeCtl